flatironinstitute/CaImAn-MATLAB/README.md

 # ca_source_extraction

 The code implements a method for simultaneous source extraction and spike inference from large scale calcium imaging movies.
 The code is suitable for the analysis of somatic imaging data.
 Implementation for the analysis of dendritic/axonal imaging data will be added in the future.
+Depending of the chosen method the algorithm may need the constrained deconvolution method maintained separately in https://github.com/epnev/constrained-foopsi

-The algorithm is presented in
+The algorithm is presented in more detail in

 Pnevmatikakis, E. A., Gao, Y., Soudry, D., Pfau, D., Lacefield, C., Poskanzer, K., ... & Paninski, L. (2014).
 A structured matrix factorization framework for large scale calcium imaging data analysis. arXiv preprint arXiv:1409.2903. http://arxiv.org/abs/1409.2903